 When Will Tooth Abscess Swelling Disappear?

 Once the tooth pain has been eliminated, swelling is next.
 You can expect the abscess to start becoming smaller within 24 to 48 hours after taking antibiotics.
-The antibiotics work to get rid of bacteria filling up the abscess, but the size of the bump will affect how long it takes.
-So, a smaller abscess will disappear sooner than a bigger one.
+The antibiotics work to get rid of bacteria filling up the abscess, but the size of the bump will affect how long it takes—so a smaller abscess will disappear sooner than a larger one.
+If you’d like to learn more about how our preventive and restorative treatments support a speedy recovery, check out our general dentistry services.
+The exact timeframe for antibiotics to work on a tooth infection can vary depending on the type and severity of the infection, but most patients notice significant improvement within two days.

 Why Your Tooth Abscess is Still Swollen After 3 Days Of Antibiotics